-Ladipo Famodu, an artist, designer, chemist, and capoeirista, brought a kinetic and playful inquiry to BADS_Lab 2024.
-His practice, rooted in improvisation and physical interaction, centers on “wire characters”—dynamic sculptures that challenge static systems of representation.
-By engaging participants in game-like interactions, Ladipo opened a space for rethinking constraints and exploring the liberatory potential of collaboration and improvisation.
+Ladipo Famodu, a jeweler, sculptor, and capoeirista, brought a kinetic, playful inquiry to BADS_Lab 2024.
+His practice, rooted in improvisation and physical interaction, centers on “wire characters”—dynamic sculptures that resist fixed meanings.
+By engaging participants in game-like interactions, he opened space for rethinking constraints and exploring the liberatory potential of collaboration and improvisation.

 each move a hypothesis